The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 34) Take A Cooking Class

 For those interested in bringing more than a typical souvenir back home, there’s no better way than to learn how to cook a traditional dish.
-Experimenting with Borneo’s local ingredients is a great way to get acquainted with the cuisine.
-Consider one of Viator’s organized cooking tours below.
+Experimenting with Borneo’s local ingredients is a great way to get acquainted with its cuisine.
+Consider the organized cooking tour below.
 You’ll be taught by a local Bruneian who’s spent years mastering the dishes.

 35) Jerudong Amusement Park